Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-02-01-Homelab-Backup.md

 And after that, the universe heard my request for a challenge and for two straight days, I wasn't able to figure out why `rsync` wouldn't accept my exclude lists.
 I finally figured out a solution but I have _no idea_ why the original approach (using an array with `--exclude=` option) didn't work.

 Anyway, here's the script.
-It stops all docker containers, mounts the external drive, performs 3 backup operations, restarts docker containers, unmounts the drive and sends a report to my phone.
-It even has a dry run mode -- simply run sudo backup.sh test for a test run with more logging and some actions (like unmounting) disabled.
+It stops all docker containers, mounts the external drive, performs 2 backup operations, restarts docker containers, unmounts the drive and sends a report to my phone.
+It even has a dry run mode -- simply run `sudo backup.sh test` for a test run with more logging and some actions (like unmounting) disabled.

 ```bash
 #!/bin/bash